wpengda/personality-process-assessment-reading-list/README.md

 🗓 **This repository is updated weekly, usually over the weekend.**

-If you have any questions, feel free to reach out to Pengda Wang at wpengdaw@gmail.com.
+If you have any questions, feel free to reach out to Pengda Wang at wpengdaw@gmail.com or Muchen Xi at ximuchen110@gmail.com.

 ### Contributors